benhartz/pimged-example/README.md

 ## Peer review
 There have been no feedback that is implemented in the code.
 All ideas in improvements is based on learnings over coding the framework and learning to handle large datasets.

+## Tests
+The test setup is only done on some functions of the utils.utils module to show it is possible, as full writing unittest for all functions and functionality of the PImGED package is a 3 month project that is not time for.
+Further projects should include a unit test framework from the start for reducing the workload over time and code updates checking.

 ---
 ## Support